Sylvia Grider: Career

 Grider joined Texas A&M University in 1976.
 She taught Folklore classes in the departments of English, History, and Humanities in Medicine.
 She was Assistant Dean of the Graduate College from 1981 to 1984 and would later be based in the Department of Anthropology from 1988 to 2007.

 Aggie Bonfire

-After the fatal collapse of the Aggie Bonfire in 1999, Grider directed the university's Bonfire Memorabilia Collection Project, documenting and archiving all of the shrines to the bonfire which were created on the A&M campus.
+After the fatal collapse of the Aggie Bonfire in 1999, Grider directed the university's Bonfire Memorabilia Collection Project, documenting and archiving all of the shrines to the bonfire that were created on the A&M campus.

 Recognition

 Grider has served as president of the Texas Folklore Society, president of the American Folklore Society, and as delegate to the American Council of Learned Studies.